In this article, we continue talking about the Human Herpes (HHV-3) in its reactive form which is called Shingles (Herpes Zoster).

 - Unilateral lesion.

-- Involving hard palate, soft palate, vestibule of upper jaw, skin of cheek and sides of the nose.
+- Involving hard palate, soft palate, the vestibule of the upper jaw, skin of cheek and sides of the nose.

 - Unilateral lesion.